-2nd coronavirus vaccine shows early success in U.S. tests
+2nd virus vaccine shows overwhelming success in U.S. tests

-For the second time this month, there’s promising news from a COVID-19 vaccine candidate: Moderna said Monday its shots provide strong protection, a dash of hope against the grim backdrop of coronavirus surges in the U.S. and around the world.
+Moderna said Monday its COVID-19 vaccine is proving to be highly effective in a major trial, a second dash of hope in the global race for a shot to tame a resurgent virus that is now killing more than 8,000 people a day worldwide.

-Moderna said its vaccine appears to be 94.5% effective, according to preliminary data from the company’s still ongoing study.
+The company said its vaccine appears to be 94.5% effective, according to preliminary data from Moderna’s ongoing study.
 A week ago, competitor Pfizer Inc. announced its own COVID-19 vaccine appeared similarly effective — news that puts both companies on track to seek permission within weeks for emergency use in the U.S.

 Dr. Stephen Hoge, Moderna’s president, welcomed the “really important milestone” but said having similar results from two different companies is what’s most reassuring.